xcp-ng/xcp-ng-org/docs/xostor/xostor.md

 # XOSTOR documentation

-## 🎓 LINSTOR/DRBD global documentation in the context of XCP-ng {#linstordrbd-global-documentation-in-the-context-of-xcp-ng}
+## :mortar_board: LINSTOR/DRBD global documentation in the context of XCP-ng {#linstordrbd-global-documentation-in-the-context-of-xcp-ng}

 ### What is LINSTOR?